dsmatter/SwiftSortUtils/README.md

 ## Motivation

-This library takes a shot at making sorting in Swift more pleasant.
+This library takes a shot at making comparing and sorting in Swift more pleasant.
 It also allows you to reuse your old `NSSortDescriptor` instances in Swift.

 ## Examples